-When you delete any unwanted files like documents, photos, music and other items or folder from your Mac hard drive, they aren’t permanently deleted and will be removed to Trash.
-They still take up some Mac space and it is pretty easy to delete them permanently.
-But there are some situations that you may get error messages and can’t move unwanted files to Trash or empty Trash to delete them for good.
-Here we listed some of the solutions that may help you delete files and empty Trash to free up your Mac space.
+When you delete any unwanted files from your Mac hard drive, they will be moved to Trash bin and still take up some space on your Mac.
+To permanently delete these unwanted files, we can empty Trash bin.
+But you may get error messages that Mac Trash won’t empty with known or unknown reasons.
+Here we listed some of the solutions that may help you fix "Can't empty Trash mac".

-If you can’t delete a file and you get an error about “File in Use”, then your file is used by another app.
+If you can’t remove files from Trash bin and you get an error about “File in Use”, then your file is used by another app or involved in a background process.
 You should try to close the app that is using the file.
-And you can also quit all the running apps to make sure that the file is no more being used by any of the apps.
-Then try to delete the file, if the error message appears again, please restart your Mac.
-And the file can be moved to Trash, then feel free to empty Trash on Mac.
+You can also quit all the running apps to make sure that the file is no more being used by any of the apps.
+Then try to empty Trash on Mac again.

 There are many third-party utility apps which can forcibly empty the Trash folder, but I don’t personally recommend any one of them here, because they ultimately use Terminal commands to delete Trash files, and we can do it manually.
 Using Terminal to empty Trash is the ultimate solution you should take, only if all of the above have failed.
 As these commands will delete locked files without alerting you anything.
 Be extra cautious when doing this, or make a backup of your Mac files before deleting if needed.

-This ultimate solution will delete files permanently from Trash beyond recovery, that means the files once deleted will not be recovered, so make sure you do it extactly during the process.
+This ultimate solution will delete files permanently from Trash beyond recovery, that means the files once deleted will not be recovered.

 Connie has been writing for Mac productivity and utility apps since 2009.
 Each review and solution is based on her practical tests, she is aways energetic and trustworthy in this field.

 I've come across the same problem and I got around it by following your solution.
 It worked for me.